CodingKoopa/yamdi/README.md

 # Yet Another Minecraft Docker Image

 Yet Another Minecraft Docker Image is a Docker image for running the Spigot and Paper Minecraft server softwares that aims to do everything securely and tactfully.
 This is a fork of [this](https://github.com/AshDevFr/docker-spigot/) setup, but with many changes made with this philosphy in mind:
-- The code for both the Docker image building and the script starting up Spigot should be understandable.
+- The code for both the Docker image building and the script starting up the server should be understandable.
 Important design decisions should be properly documented.
 - The code should be concise, combining statements where it makes sense.
 - The code shouldn't do anything unnecessary.

 The last point is particularly relevant.
 The original setup offers functionality for specifying server properties via environment variables (which does work very well), as well as running it as a `minecraft` user with restricted permissions.
 This image has both of these things stripped out because, as a system administrator, you are expected to:
 - Use [bind mounts](https://docs.docker.com/storage/bind-mounts/) to bind the configuration volume and manually edit the configuration that way.
-- Use a [user namespace](https://docs.docker.com/engine/security/userns-remap/) to have Spigot run as an unprivledged user.
+- Use a [user namespace](https://docs.docker.com/engine/security/userns-remap/) to have the server run as an unprivledged user.

 These decisions were made because of how, ultimately, Docker does handle these things better and/or than a container-level mechanism can.
 To reiterate, if you're an end-user-ish person looking for a setup that just works with little finicking, then I would recommend the aforementioned setup.
 If you are someone that does care about the underlying code and security, then this might be a good setup.
 YAMDI is carefully designed to be secure, work in many different environments, and be customizeable.